Learn how to set up your Android tablet as a second screen with the help of this guide.

 - Spacedesk is available in the Google Play store, so you can easily download it on your Android tablet.

-- If you have an Android tablet, open Spacedesk and choose the computer you’d want to share with.
+- If you have an Android tablet, open Spacedesk and choose the computer you want to share a screen with.

-Tutorial on Using Your Tablet as a Second Screen
+Tutorial for Using Your Tablet as a Second Screen

-Warning: Spacedesk is an external programme that is used in this lesson.
-While reliable, it’s important to keep in mind that any programme with screen-sharing capabilities might potentially spy on your activity.
+Warning: Spacedesk is an external programme.
+While it is reliable, it’s important to keep in mind that any programme with screen-sharing capabilities might potentially spy on your activity.
 A third-party screen sharing tool is not something we advise utilising for sensitive work.

-If you want to use your tablet as a secondary screen, just follow these easy instructions!
+If you want to use your tablet as a secondary screen, simply follow these easy instructions!

 The technique relies on a third-party programme called Spacedesk, which works with any recent Android handset.
 All you need is an Android tablet and a Windows PC running Windows 8.1, Windows 10, or Windows 11.